funvill/funvill.github.io/_posts/2013-05-18-the-giant-claw-game-relay-h-bridge-and-circuit-design.md

 ---
-layout: post
+layout: single
 title: The Giant Claw Game! - Relay H-Bridge and Circuit Design
 date: 2013-05-18 13:33
-author: funvill
-comments: true
-categories: [Projects]
+categories: blog, [Projects]
 ---
 Over the week I worked on the Relay H Bridge,  software and circuit diagrams for this project.
 Only 1 more week till it needs to be done.

 <strong>Relay H Bridge </strong>

-After finding out that my <a href="http://blog.abluestar.com/the-giant-claw-game-the-controls-system/">L298 H Bridge</a> was not powerful enough to operate my gantry motors last week, I switched over to use a Relay H Bridge.
+After finding out that my <a href="/the-giant-claw-game-the-controls-system/">L298 H Bridge</a> was not powerful enough to operate my gantry motors last week, I switched over to use a Relay H Bridge.
 The advantages of using a relay instead of the L298 is that the relay can take a lot more current but the switching frequency is much slower (~40 hz)
 <table>
 <tbody>
 <tr>